AndersDJohnson/media-queries-loading/README.md

 media-queries-loading
 =====================

-Prevents FOUC due to media query polyfills, by providing classes to hide specified elements until media queries are loaded and parsed.
+Prevents FOUC due to media query polyfills like [Respond.js][respond], by providing classes to hide specified elements until media queries are loaded and parsed.

 ## Install